janrothkegel/pinta-virtual-dev-environment/README.md

 <details>
 <summary>Step 3: Launch and attach to development container (~ 2min + install waiting time at first run)</summary>
 <br>
 When following the entire guide, the pinta-virtual-dev-environment folder should already be opened in Visual Studio Code.
-If you
+If not so then please open the folder.

 <br>
 Please make sure that the extensions for C#, C# DevKit, Container Tools, Dev Containers are installed.